alamsyah78/igaR/README.md

 # igaR
-virtual room to develop and collaborate a package for analysing institutional statement based on Institutional Grammar 2.0
+virtual room to collaborate and develop a package for analysing institutional statement based on Institutional Grammar 2.0 using Indonesian language.